 Since you encounter more rolling resistance on dirt roads than on paved ones, it takes longer to ride the same distance.
 Lower speeds mean that aerodynamic drag (which increases as the square of the velocity) accounts for a smaller percentage of the frictional forces you must overcome to maintain your speed.
 So rolling resistance takes a considerably larger chunk of your energy expenditure on dirt than it does on pavement.

-blockquote>Our results indicate that you will roll faster and be more comfortable (and expend less energy) than at 50 or 70psi.
+Our results indicate that you will roll faster at 30psi and be more comfortable (and expend less energy) than at 50 or 70psi.

 We did not test every single tire pressure, nor did we test any tires other than a 700×35-millimeter Schwalbe G-One.
 While our roll-down test methodology was accurate enough to distinguish between pressure variations of 20psi with the same tire, the kind of accuracy that would allow us to distinguish between, say, tubeless versus butyl tubes versus latex tubes versus tubulars, or 5psi differences in tire pressure, two to three millimeter differences in tire width, or between different tire models of similar construction still doesn’t exist.
 We are working to hone those procedures, and we do intend to split hairs more in the future.